twidi/streamdeckfs/README.md

 ### Option "detach"

-By default, all commands executed by a StreamDeck event are "tied" to the `streamdeckify` process.
-And they are stopped, if still running, when the key stops being displayed for `ON_START` events, or, for others, when `streamdeckify` ends.
+By default, all commands executed by a StreamDeck event are "tied" to the `streamdeckfs` process.
+And they are stopped, if still running, when the key stops being displayed for `ON_START` events, or, for others, when `streamdeckfs` ends.

-It's common to want to run an external program that should stay open even if the `streamdeckify` ends.
+It's common to want to run an external program that should stay open even if the `streamdeckfs` ends.
 The `detach` flag is here for that.

 It must be defined like this:

-- `detach` or `detach=true` to detach the program from the `streamdeckify` process
+- `detach` or `detach=true` to detach the program from the `streamdeckfs` process
-- `detach=false` to not detach the program (when key stops being displayed or when `streamdeckify` ends)
+- `detach=false` to not detach the program (when key stops being displayed or when `streamdeckfs` ends)

 Examples: